Sudeeparyan/Sudeeparyan/README.md

 ### Hi Developers 👋
 I'm Full Stack Solution Architect The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (Node.Js, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP,Azure),database(MongoDB,cassendra,Mysql).
+I have a wide range of skills that include back-end development using open source technologies (Node.Js, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator (AWS,GCP,Azure) ,database (MongoDB,cassendra,Mysql).

 <!--